xinsys/handbook/_pages/welcome-to-18f/classes/travel-101.md

 ## Cars for official business

-GSA maintains a fleet of cars for official use:
+GSA maintains a fleet of cars for official use in D.C.:

 1. Email <mailto:Benjamin.Welna@GSA.gov> and ask for access to the "1800 F ST NW GSA Motor Pool."
 1. Watch out for a registration link to <mailto:gsa_reserve@gsa.gov>.
 You will then be able to login into [https://vehicledispatch.fas.gsa.gov/FMVD/VDHOME/](https://vehicledispatch.fas.gsa.gov/FMVD/VDHOME/).